Frequently Asked Questions

 Warnings and Precautions include1:

-• Seizure occurred in 0.5% of patients receiving XTANDI.
+• Seizure occurred in 0.6% of patients receiving XTANDI.
 In patients with predisposing factors, seizures were reported in 2.2% of patients.
-Permanently discontinue XTANDI in patients who develop a seizure during treatment.
+Permanently discontinue XTANDI in patients who develop a seizure during treatment

-• Ischemic Heart Disease: Monitor for signs and symptoms of ischemic heart disease.
-Optimize management of cardiovascular risk factors, such as hypertension, diabetes, or dyslipidemia.
-Discontinue XTANDI for Grade 3-4 ischemic heart disease.
+• Ischemic Heart Disease: Optimize management of cardiovascular risk factors.
+Discontinue XTANDI for Grade 3-4 adverse reactions

-• Falls and Fractures: Evaluate patients for fracture and fall risk.
-Monitor and manage patients at risk for fractures according to established treatment guidelines and consider use of bone-targeted agents.
+• Falls and Fractures: Evaluate patients for fracture and fall risk, and treat patients with bone-targeted agents according to established guidelines

-• Embryo-Fetal Toxicity: Advise males with female partners of reproductive potential to use effective contraception.
+• Embryo-Fetal Toxicity: XTANDI can cause fetal harm and loss of pregnancy.
+Advise males with female partners of reproductive potential to use effective contraception

 Learn more about these Warnings and Precautions

-In the data from the 4 randomized placebo-controlled trials, the common adverse reactions (≥ 10%) that occurred more frequently (≥ 2% over placebo) in XTANDI-treated patients were asthenia/fatigue, back pain, hot flush, constipation, arthralgia, decreased appetite, diarrhea, and hypertension.
+In the data from the 5 randomized placebo-controlled trials (AFFIRM, PROSPER, PREVAIL, ARCHES, and EMBARK), the common adverse reactions (≥ 10%) that occurred more frequently (≥ 2% over placebo) in XTANDI-treated patients were musculoskeletal pain, fatigue, hot flush, constipation, decreased appetite, diarrhea, hypertension, hemorrhage, fall, fracture, and headache.
 In the bicalutamide-controlled study, the common adverse reactions (≥ 10%) reported in XTANDI-treated patients were asthenia/fatigue, back pain, musculoskeletal pain, hot flush, hypertension, nausea, constipation, diarrhea, upper respiratory tract infection, and weight loss.1

 Learn more about the XTANDI safety profile

-Yes, enzalutamide (XTANDI) is recognized in the guidelines as a treatment option for mCSPC and CRPC in certain patients by the3,4:
+Yes, enzalutamide (XTANDI) is recognized in the guidelines as a treatment option for certain patients by the5,6:

 • National Comprehensive Cancer Network® (NCCN®)